 Addressing an increasing trend of reports of failure to replicate important basic/preclinical studies, the NIH has introduced new standards for grant applications that require researchers consider the robustness of their proposed research, including:

 - Scientific premise, or the research that forms the basis of proposed questions (i.e., consider the strengths and weaknesses of prior research and/or preliminary data),

 - Scientific rigor, or the strict application of the scientific method to ensure robust and unbiased experimental design and results,

 - Biological variables, such as sex, age, weight and underlying health conditions, and

-The following resources provide context for these changes, as well as information about how to address them in your proposal sections, and we invite you to DOWNLOAD the "Understanding Rigor & Reproducibility Standards" presentation by Jill Jividen, Ph.D., Manager of Research Development.
+The following resources provide context for these changes, as well as information about how to address them in your proposal sections, and we invite you to download the "Understanding Rigor & Reproducibility Standards" presentation by Jill Jividen, Ph.D., Assistant Director for Research Development.

 - “Bolstering Trust in Science through Rigorous Standards”